Eliteyyy001/Team-CollaborativeWebsite/README.md

 ### Collaboration
 - Assisted teammates by reviewing updated pages and validating system behavior.
 - Supported the final sprint review by helping confirm feature completeness and accuracy.

+# Inventory Management API (Node.js + Express + JWT)

+## Overview

+This project is a backend API for managing product inventory.
+It focuses on secure access using token-based authentication and ensures accurate stock management through controlled update logic.

+It’s designed to demonstrate core backend concepts like middleware, routing, and API structure.

+---

+## Features

+* Secure API access using JWT authentication
+* Structured routing for product-related operations
+* Inventory control to prevent invalid stock updates
+* Modular backend design for scalability
+* JSON-based request and response handling

+---

+## How It Works

+### Authentication

+The API uses token-based authentication to protect routes.
+Clients must include a valid token in their request to access protected endpoints.

+If a request:

+* Includes a valid token → access is granted
+* Has no token or an invalid token → access is denied

+---

+### Product Management

+The API is structured to handle product-related operations such as:

+* Creating products
+* Viewing products
+* Updating product details
+* Deleting products

+(Currently uses a temporary in-memory data store.)

+---

+### Inventory Control

+A built-in stock management system ensures:

+* Product quantities are updated correctly
+* Stock levels never go below zero
+* Invalid updates are rejected

+---

+### Server Behavior

+* Runs on a local server
+* Accepts and processes JSON requests
+* Routes all product-related requests through a central endpoint

+---

+## Use Cases

+* Learning backend API development
+* Practicing authentication and middleware
+* Building a foundation for a full inventory system
+* Demonstrating REST API structure in interviews

+---

+## Future Improvements

+* Connect to a real database
+* Add user login and registration
+* Implement full CRUD endpoints
+* Add validation and better error handling
+* Introduce role-based permissions

+---

+## Notes

+* Data is not persistent and resets when the server restarts
+* Authentication relies on a shared secret key
+* Designed as a foundational project for expansion

+---

+## Author

+Built as a backend project to demonstrate API design, authentication, and inventory logic.